 OK, you mentioned there are downsides, and I’d be remiss in not asking.
 Can you speak to them?

 I can think of two, thankfully both of which can be overcome with some effort.
-Recently, I had the opportunity to meet face to face for breakfast with Ashley Munday, who heads up our Cultural Transformation services.
+Recently, I had the opportunity to meet face to face for breakfast with Ashley Munday, who headed up our Cultural Transformation services.
 I’d worked with her for over a year, spoken often and connected many times via video conferencing, and yet, just that hour-long breakfast shifted our relationship in a very positive but hard to describe way.
 I’m sure there are others more erudite on this subject; maybe it’s touch, smell, chemical, but there’s something that happens when humans meet in person.
 Salespeople know this and it’s why they road-trip to meet clients.
 The good news, however, is that this does not need to be an everyday event, and even that one meeting has shifted our relationship and created the connection.
 So at SweetRush, we encourage and support groups of teammates getting together.
 We created what we call the “Magic Map” that shows where everyone is located to facilitate those touchpoint moments and we consider these get-togethers a key success factor for our virtual team.
 If most of your team is located in one geographic area, such as our team in Costa Rica, then getting together is easier and we do so there more often.

 The other downside is that there are moments when I’d love a group of people to be in a room brainstorming, with whiteboards and sticky notes.
 But after you get acclimated to working remotely and use all the tools coming online to facilitate remote working sessions, this becomes more of a like to have and not a need to have.